CeriW/Blood-of-Lathander-BG3-arduino-lights/README.md

 ### Number of LEDs

 Following the battery test, I determined that I had battery capacity to spare so I put more LEDs inside, so I had 2 inside the main ball part and not attached to any particular spike, as well as making them be white a higher percentage of the time (which is brighter but consumes more battery).
 It still easily lasts a whole convention day.
-I originally briefed myself that I needed 13 LEDs, but endedd up with 16 which is great.
+I originally briefed myself that I needed 13 LEDs, but ended up with 16 which is great.
 I could probably get away with even more if I wanted.

 ## Want to make your own?